swarnava-96/IPL-Score-Prediction/README.md

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
-You can either connect your github profile or download Hroku CLI to manually deploy this project.
+You can either connect your github profile or download Heroku CLI to manually deploy this project.

 [![](https://i.imgur.com/dKmlpqX.png)](https://heroku.com)